 Building:

-1. One-story detached one and two family residential accessory buildings used as tool and storage sheds, playhouses, ((tree supported)) tree-supported structures used for play and similar uses, not including garages or other buildings used for vehicular storage, ((provided)) if:
+1. One-story detached one- and ((two family)) two-family residential accessory buildings used as tool and storage sheds, playhouses, ((tree supported)) tree-supported structures used for play and similar uses, not including garages or other buildings used for vehicular storage, ((provided)) if:

-1.1 ((t))The floor area does not exceed 200 square feet (11.15 m2) ((provided that the roof overhang));
+1.1 ((t))The floor area does not exceed 200 square feet (((11.15 m2) provided that the roof overhang)) (18.6 m2);

-1.2 Roof eave projections are not closer than three feet to any portion of an adjacent building and does not exceed twenty-four inches measured horizontally from the exterior wall; and
+1.2 The roof eave does not project closer than three feet to any portion of an adjacent building and does not exceed twenty-four inches measured horizontally from the exterior wall; and

 1.3 The building is separated a minimum of five feet from all other buildings.

-2. One-story detached commercial agricultural and forestry accessory buildings used as animal shelters or ((sheds)) for the storage of tools, animal feed, animal bedding, seeds, seedlings or similar materials or products, not including office, sleeping or resting quarters or garages ((or buildings used for vehicle storage, provided)), if:
+2. One-story detached commercial agricultural and forestry accessory buildings used as animal shelters or ((sheds)) for the storage of tools, animal feed, animal bedding, seeds, seedlings or similar materials or products, not including office, sleeping or resting quarters((,)) for human occupation or garages ((or buildings used for vehicle storage, provided)), if:

-2.1. ((t))The floor area does not exceed ((200)) 400 square feet (((11.15)) 37.16 m2) ((provided that the roof overhang));
+2.1. ((t))The floor area does not exceed ((200)) 400 square feet (((11.15)) 37.2 m2) ((provided that the roof overhang));

 2.2.
-Roof eave projections are not closer than three feet to any portion of an adjacent building and does not exceed twenty-four inches measured horizontally from the exterior wall;
+The roof eave does not project closer than three feet to any portion of an adjacent building and does not exceed twenty-four inches measured horizontally from the exterior wall;

 2.3.
 The building is separated a minimum of five feet from other buildings;